 The results revealed that many uncertainties and different frames regarding the relation between sustainability and health in the beer industry have been found amongst brewers, consumers and in scientific literature.
 Both positive, negative and neutral beliefs regarding organic beer have been expressed.
 Positive beliefs often focussed on the reduction of pesticide residues in organic beer compared to regular beer.
 Negative beliefs were only expressed by brewers and literature, which state that organic ingredients may vary significantly in quality.
 However, those with neutral beliefs often regarded beer as a safe, consistent product which is subject to a variety of safety and quality checks.
 The execution of these checks and the use of (e.g.) certifying organisations and external experts should thus ensure a consistent product.
 However, due to contradicting evidence on the presence of pesticide residues in (both organic and regular) beer, scientific research does not seem to support consumers to buy organic beer for health related reasons.
 The buying behaviour of consumers concerning sustainable beer, is often influenced by price, familiarity and the brand and some consumers reported that they would be more inclined to inform themselves about sustainability in the beer industry by reading the front label, than by using quality marks or websites.
 This is in contrast to some brewers who tend to avoid the visibility of information on sustainability on the label in order to maintain their target group.

 The results revealed that the elements of framing can lead to different perceptions based on the elements itself and the connection between the elements.
-An interesting remark can be made based on these identified connections; amongst othersThese remarks have lead to a discussion on the sufficiency of existing quality and safety standards in the beer industry and have additionally sketched a possible communication gap between brewers and consumers.
+An interesting remark can be made based on these identified connections; Whether brewers or consumers believe that organic beer is healthier than regular beer, is highly dependent on the instruments they use to inform themselves.
+Brewers for example, focus on certifying standards or organisations.
+Consumers on the other hand, are amongst others dependent on communication as an instrument to inform themselves; mainly through information provided on the front label of the beer.
+These remarks have lead to a discussion on the sufficiency of existing quality and safety standards in the beer industry and have additionally sketched a possible communication gap between brewers and consumers.

 In order to guide brewers and consumers in their decision-making based on sustainable beer, the results of this study recommend health organisations, knowledge institutes and researchers to focus on investigating the presence and harmfulness of pesticide residues in organic beer compared to regular beer.
 By focussing on reducing the communication gap and by revising existing quality and safety standards, the uncertainties around sustainability and health in the beer industry may be solved.